ibm-cloud-docs/Cloudant/guides/database_partitioning.md

 ```
 {: codeblock}

-Assuming the previous document in `./view.json`, this is uploaded to the database
+Assuming the previous document in `./view.json`, this document is uploaded to the database
 using:

 ```